 For more information on leprosy (Hansen’s disease) consult:

 World Health Organization (WHO): you can also locate the 2016-2020 Global Leprosy Strategy here.

 Despite the disease being easily curable, leprosy unfortunately persists throughout the world.
 It has since warranted the designation as a Neglected Tropical Disease (NTD), which is essentially a euphemism for a disease that largely affects the poor in poor countries (and is therefore ignored by much of the world).
 Still, a small number of organizations have committed themselves to fully eradicating leprosy:

 The Novartis Foundation: while a part of Novartis International, the Swiss multinational pharmaceutical company, this foundation arguably exhibits some of the best funded and most innovative approaches to eradicating Hansen’s disease.
-The group was spotlighted in a NPR article this past year.
+The group was spotlighted in a NPR article recently.

 American Leprosy Missions: a continuation of the faith-based-organizations which were especially popular during the nineteenth and early-twentieth centuries.

 Leprosy Research Initiative: essentially an umbrella-organization representing the International Federation of Anti-Leprosy Associations (ILEP).